Device identification strings

 Device identification strings should not be parsed.
 They are meant only for string comparisons and should be treated as opaque strings.

-The Plug and Play (PnP) manager and other device installation components use device identification strings to identify devices that are installed in a computer.
+The Plug and Play (PnP) manager and other device installation components use device identification strings to identify devices installed in a computer.

 Windows uses the following device identification strings to locate the driver package that best matches the device.
-These identification strings are reported by a device's enumerator, a system component that discovers PnP devices based on a PnP hardware standard.
-These tasks are carried out by PnP Bus Drivers in partnership with the PnP manager.
-A device is typically enumerated by its parent bus driver, such as the PCI or PCMCIA bus driver.
-Some devices are enumerated by a bus filter driver, such as the ACPI Driver.
+A device's enumerator reports these identification strings.
+A device's enumerator is a system component that discovers PnP devices based on a PnP hardware standard.
+PnP Bus Drivers carry out these tasks are in partnership with the PnP manager.
+The parent bus driver, such as the PCI or PCMCIA bus driver, typically enumerates a device.
+A bus filter driver, such as the ACPI driver, enumerates some devices.

 Windows tries to find a match for one of the hardware IDs or compatible IDs.
 For more information about how Windows uses these IDs to match a device to a driver package, and how to specify IDs in an INF file, see How Windows Selects Drivers.